brimdata/super/book/src/formats/model.md

 floating point, string, byte sequence, Boolean, IP address, IP network, null, and a first-class type _type_.

-There are 30 types of primitive values with syntax defined as follows:
+There are 30 types of primitive values defined as follows:

 | Name       | Definition                                      |
 |------------|-------------------------------------------------|